wavemaker/docs/learn/on-premise/upgrade/docker-upgrade.md

 :::note

 - You can choose to install Docker in any other way as per your company policy.
-- Above commands depicts one of them.
+- Above commands depict one of them.
 - Make sure to do the activities below after the Docker installation.
 :::

-- If the given platform user doesn't have privileged access, then provide below permissions for the given user on StudioWorkspace Instance / AppDeployment Instance.
+- If the given platform user doesn't have privileged access, then provide the below permissions for the given user on StudioWorkspace Instance / AppDeployment Instance.
 - The user should be able to execute the following commands as a privileged user:
   - Add user to the Docker group.
   - Make the user an owner of the Docker system process.